c1ay/scenarios/kubernetes-based-CICD-practical-bootcamp/lab-4-create-application-helm-chart-and-deploy-it/step5.md

 Helm Chart packages can be saved to a local Gitlab repository, either as directories, like code, or as a zip archive.

-In addition, you can also save to a number of specialized Chart repositories, the main ones currently used are:
+In addition, you can also save to a number of specialized Chart repositories, the main ones currently in use are:

 - Microsoft repository: `http://mirror.azure.cn/kubernetes/charts/`
 - Aliyun repository: `https://kubernetes.oss-cn-hangzhou.aliyuncs.com/charts`